-Notwithstanding the foregoing sub-paragraph, the collateral received by the Fund may consist up to 100% of securities and money market instruments stemming from different issues that are issued or guaranteed by a member state of the European Union or its local authorities, by a third country or by a public international body of which one or more member states of the European Union are members, provided that the Fund holds securities that originated from at least six different issues and the securities stemming from any one issue do not exceed 30% of the Fund's net assets.
+Notwithstanding the foregoing sub-paragraph, the collateral received by the Fund may consist up to 100% of securities and money market instruments stemming from different issues that are issued or guaranteed by a member state of the European Union or its local authorities, by a third country or by a public international body of which one or more members, provided that the Fund holds securities that originated from at least six different issues and the securities stemming from any one issue do not exceed 30% of the Fund's net assets.

-g) The Management Company pursues a strategy for the valuation of discounts for assets it accepts as collateral (haircut strategy).
+f) The Management Company pursues a strategy for the valuation of discounts for assets it accepts as collateral (haircut strategy).